Nathan Etherington – Programming and Community Coordinator

 Lillia Dockree – Senior and Adult Outreach Coordinator

-Lillia is in her fourth year as a History major at Laurier Brantford.
+Lillia graduated in 2021 with an Honours B.A. in History from Laurier Brantford.
 She attended Brantford Collegiate Institute and V.S for her high school years, and during that time completed a three month co-op position at the museum.
 Hired on as a summer student in July 2017, Lillia continued on as a full time staff member in the fall of that year, and spearheads the seniors outreach programming that the museum provides.
-Though she was born and raised in Brantford, once finished her degree, she hopes to move out west or up north to continue working in the heritage field.
-You can contact her by calling the museum at 519-752-2483 or by emailing firstname.lastname@example.org
+In her spare time, she enjoys crocheting and spending time with her cat.
+You can contact her by calling the museum at 519-752-2483 or by emailing email@example.com